 What Is The Office Of Ombudsman?

-The Office of the Ombudsman receives complaints against Orange County departments, divisions, directors, managers and others alleging violations or infractions of Orange County’s Charter, Code of Ethics, Administrative Regulations or other set of rules or laws governing the operation of the County government.
+The Office of the Ombudsman receives complaints against Orange County departments, divisions and employees alleging violations or infractions of Orange County Policy and Procedures or Administrative Regulations or other set of rules or laws governing the operation of the County government.

 Upon receipt of those complaints, the Ombudsman determines if the complaint should be directed to one of the following:

-The Ombudsman will also receive management complaints or inquiries and will work on behalf of the citizen or employee to get them resolved with the county administration or department director.
-Finally, the Ombudsman is responsible for receiving and investigating whistleblower complaints.
-During her campaign and upon taking office, Mayor Teresa Jacobs pledged to instill ethics and transparency in the operations of Orange County.
-She believes in ensuring the citizens are afforded the most ethical government possible and that the employees are committed to promoting that philosophy.
+The Ombudsman will also receive management complaints or inquiries and will work on behalf of the citizen or employee to get them resolved with county administration or the department director.

 Contact Us